Skip to content

 Amid the nothing-doing, I carved out time to consider my intention for the Saturday ceremony.
 I had a laundry list of options, but after my wife’s rough experience, and having a bit of a San Pedro hangover, I thought it shouldn’t be anything too heavy.
 I had recently become aware of a pattern of expectations and disappointment, and figured that might be worth some deep thought.
 But unlike my illusions of love, it wasn’t that urgent, which turned out to be significant.

 The day two ceremony began in the exact same way.
 An affable kid in his mid 20s named Brandon, who Steve and Sammy described as their adopted son (not literally), had come to spend a few days.
-He was there for the ceremony along with an older fella named Denny who chain smoked hand-rolled cigarettes and hung out at the retreat for weeks at a stretch.
-One of those homeless-by-choice, rolling-stone kinds of guys.
+He was there for the ceremony along with good ol’ rolling stone Denning.
 We both appreciated the extra company.

 As before, we did the invocation, the cleansing white-sage smoke, and the “How ya doin’ today?” bit.
 Then it was time to drink again.
 The bottle of cactus juice was the same as before, and the unused remainder looked especially chunky.
 My wife got her same half glass, but for whatever reason, Steve poured me almost a full one.
 It took about five big gulps of the aggressively bitter slurry to polish it off, after which Brandon laughed and said, “That looked like a lot.
 I’ll take half that.”